Ofredy/Indoor-Drone-Particle-Filter/README.md

 - Position and velocity states **do converge**
 - Convergence time is longer than the three-beacon case
-- Variance remains higher early in the simulation
+- Variance remains higher early in the simulation, and sightly higher than the 3 beacon set up
 - Once enough motion information accumulates, particles collapse correctly

-This demonstrates that **particle filtering enables beacon reduction**, which is the primary success of this project.
+This demonstrates that **particle filtering enables beacon reduction**, while maintaining somewhat accurate results which is the primary success of this project.

 ---